DanilCrazy99/fullstack-javascript-project-44/README.md

 > You must input "yes" if given number is prime.
 Otherwise answer "no".

 Video with game "Prime" https://asciinema.org/a/lTSPIqWKxoTJUVkANK1trVp7U [![asciicast](https://asciinema.org/a/lTSPIqWKxoTJUVkANK1trVp7U.svg)](https://asciinema.org/a/lTSPIqWKxoTJUVkANK1trVp7U)

+> In all games first input been your name.

 > All games in default settings have 3 rounds.